 Ex-officio: Charles A. Czeisler, PhD, MD

-Curriculum Development Sub-committee
+Curriculum and Oversight Sub-committee

 Serve as independent advisor to each incoming trainee; develop and make recommendations regarding appropriate laboratory placement of trainees; review core requirements annually; review elective courses annually; develop and present recommendations regarding curriculum development; update application materials for preceptor applicants, including prior training record; evaluate all potential preceptor candidates; develop and present preceptor selection recommendations to overall Education and Training Committee; develop evaluation tools for trainees and preceptors.
 Notably, a non-voting trainee representative attends meetings of this sub-committee as a means of formal communication between preceptors and trainees.